knapo/a9n/README.md

     A9n.root = File.expand_path('../..', __FILE__)
     A9n.load

+This step is not required ,if you don't use `a9n` in the environment settings or initializers.
 It works with `Rails` by default.
 If you want to use `A9n` with non-rails app you may need to tell that to A9n by: